Sasabaru Station: Lines

 The station is served by the Kagoshima Main Line and is located 83.3 km from the starting point of the line at Mojikō.

 Layout

 The station consists of two side platforms serving two tracks.
+The platforms are connected by an underground passage, and ticket gates are located at both the east and west exits.
+The station is staffed.

-Adjacent stations
+Platforms

 History

 The station was opened by Japanese National Railways (JNR) on 3 March 1987 as a temporary stop on the existing Kagoshima Main Line track.
 Shortly thereafter, with the privatization of JNR on 1 April 1987, JR Kyushu took over control and upgraded it to a full station.

 Passenger statistics

-In fiscal 2016, the station was used by an average of 4,967 passengers daily (boarding passengers only), and it ranked 39th among the busiest stations of JR Kyushu.
+In fiscal 2020, the station was used by an average of 4449 passengers daily (boarding passengers only), and it ranked 33rd among the busiest stations of JR Kyushu.